Lethja/Newth/Zig/README.md

 Run `zig build` in the directory containing `build.zig` to build the project.
 Binaries called `th` and `dl` will be made in the `zig-out` subdirectory followed by another directory with the target triplets name.
-Don't forget to append any desired [build options](#configure-build-system) to the command.
+Remember to append any desired [build options](#configure-build-system) to the command.

 ### Examples
 ```